robric/wiki-contrail-controller/OpenContrail-bring-up-and-provisioning.md

 AUTHN_URL = /v2.0/tokens
 ```

-vnc_api_lib.ini is required in the systems that run schema-transformer and neutron plugin.
+vnc_api_lib.ini is required in the systems that run schema-transformer and neutron-server plugin.
 It is accessed from the neutron process.

 #### discovery
 #### ifmap-server